 The 10 Reference Minerals

 You don't always need a set of reference minerals to test hardness.
-Geologists often use everyday objects:
+You can use common objects with known hardness values to narrow down the possibilities.

 Why Hardness Matters

-Understanding mineral hardness is critical for several reasons:
+Understanding mineral hardness is critical for several real-world applications:

 1. Mineral Identification